C-Dub1978/KnockoutJS-Trivia/README.md

    git checkout -b issue-blahblahblah

-   From our waffleboard, you will have ticket numbers assigned to you, so you'll replace blahblahblah with the actual ticket number.
+   From our waffleboard, you will have ticket numbers assigned to you, so you'll replace blahblahblah with the actual ticket number (Top left of your ticket is a number).

-3. As a good habit, and in case there were any new npm packages added into the upstream master branch, delete your node_modules directory (if exists), and delete the package-lock.json file.
-IMPORTANT: NEVER DELETE package.json, just package-lock.json.
-Once these are deleted, from a command prompt/terminal and while inside your fork directory on your local computer, type:

-   npm install

-   This will go through your package.json file and install all dependencies into a new node_modules directory in your project.
-Chances are we won't really be adding new npm modules, but it does no harm to do the above steps and ensures you have all the latest modules we have in the upstream master's node_modules directory.

-4. CODE!!!
+3. CODE!!!
 Once you have added your code and finished the feature/ticket you are assigned, and you are confident that you are happy with the way the application is running, you are now ready to commit all your code changes, and submit a pull request to have those changes approved and merged into the